S-Tim/beta-booking/README.md

 As of now the extension assumes you have a monthly subscription to the gym and preselects this option for you.
 If you have a different subscription/payment method you will have to configure that manually when booking for now, sorry!

+## How To
+Before the extension can autofill anything, you have to tell it what to autofill.
+Click on the configure link and save your booking info.
-To book your timeslot navigate to the [booking page]("https://boulderhalle-beta.de/corona") and select a timeslot.
+To book your timeslot navigate to the [booking page](https://boulderhalle-beta.de/corona) of the Beta bouldering gym and select a timeslot.
 Then click on the extension icon in the action bar and click *Fill Form*.
-Of course you have to configure your booking information before the extension can autofill it for you.

 ## Browsers
 As of now this extension was only tested using Firefox.